Coping With Coronavirus Anxiety - You Are Not Alone.

 What we really need is simple, clear, unambiguous advice, and support.

-We need our friends and family like never before, yet in so many cases we can’t be with them in person.
+Student accommodation can feel lonely, we need our friends and family like never before, yet in so many cases we can’t be with them in person.
 We need to look after our mental health and wellbeing, yet we can’t do all of the things we would normally do, such as go outdoors, exercise, go to college, or meet up with friends.
 It is a time of confusion and worry.
 Not surprisingly most people are feeling anxious, some more than others.

 If you are feeling anxious, or even very anxious, you are NOT alone.
 In fact, because so many people are worried and stressed, coping with this new reality, it is (more than ever) important for us to look after ourselves, and each other.